lincolnadym/workflow-chain/README.md

 The typical context item uses a contextKey of `${this.constructor.name}:&lt;methodname&gt;.
 This makes it easier to track and code a context item.
 If another task needs data from a previous task, then it can use the classname:method.

 # Local Testing
+Local testing allows developers on workflow-chain the ability to make changes to the library, build it on their machine, add it to a test project, then write workflows in that project to verify the new features.

 https://stackoverflow.com/questions/55560791/build-and-use-npm-package-locally

 If you have made these changes on your machine.
-- Run a build of the workflow package that you changed.
-- Run npm pack from the workflow project's root folder (npm run build:local).
-This creates a .tgz zip file of your package with your custom modifications into ./dist folder.
+- Run a build:local `npm run build:local` of the library.
+This creates a .tgz zip file of your library with your modifications into ./dist folder.
 - Copy that *.tgz file into the root of your other project that references workflow.  (you could put it anywhere but root makes things easy) of your project.
-- In your project's package.json replace the version number workflow to the following "@adym/workflow": "file:my-packed-file.tgz"
+- In your project's package.json replace the reference to the workflow-chain library with the `"@adym/workflow": "file:my-packed-file.tgz"`
 - Run an npm install using your modified package.json

 You should have your modified copy loaded in as a dependency in node_modules.

 # Development
 The following section provides details on developing and enhancing the workflow-chain library.
+We typically follow a development cadence like the following :
+- Checkout the workflow-chain from github
+- Checkout the workflow-examples from github
+- Modify the workflow-chain, adding new features and fixes
+- Build the workflow-chain locally, see above instructions
+- Modify the workflow-examples package.json and `npm install`
+- Write and/or modify workflows to test the new features and fixes.

-### Publishing
+## Publishing
-When publishing the library, use the following command :
+When publishing the library, use the following commands :

 ```
 npm login